 The rito or the young shoot is representative of our child or young person while the older larger leaves that protect the rito represent the support systems within the family and community.
 Like the rito, our children and young people need our support to be able to grow strong and straight so that they can be a support for the next generation themselves in the future.

-All referrals are processed through Te Kuwatawata, the single point of entry into the Mental Health and Addictions service.
+Referrals are processed through Te Kuwatawata, Mental Health and Addictions service.